-His career spans 20 years, with performances across Italy, the United States, Cuba, Senegal, Germany, Mauritania, Holland and Turkey - where he actually lives.
-He's opening for major artists such as Dj Kool Herc, Shaggy, Krs One, Alborosie, George Clinton f.
+He opened for major artists such as Shaggy, Dj Kool Herc, Krs One, Alborosie, George Clinton f.
 Parliament & Funkadelic, Mario Biondi and David Rodigan, to name a few.

 He's been evolving his unique style thanks to his travels and thanks to the endless amount of artists he have met around the world.
-All these experiences drove Nio to elaborate his personal vision of Hip-Hop Culture: a Universal Language that can go over all barriers and limits of nationality, religion and any kind of prejudice.
-To Nio, Hip-Hop is World Wide Peace.
+All these experiences drove Nio to elaborate his personal vision of Hip-Hop Culture and Music: a Universal Language that can go over all barriers and limits of nationality, religion and any kind of prejudice.
+To Nio, Hip-Hop is World Wide Language.

 As a Dj he easily spins from Golden Age Rap to Reggae classics and Ska, Funk, Soul, R&B, House, Electro, Dub, Dubstep and more, according to the context he's called to perform in.